IF WE collect energy from light, can we make internet of things sustainable?

-Our daily usage of connected objects, smartphones and other watches requires more and more energy, some studies show that there will be more than 50 billions of connected objects in 2020.
+Our daily usage of connected objects, smartphones and other devices requires more and more energy.
+Some studies show that there will be 41.6 billion connected IoT devices, or "things," in 2025..
 The scale factor makes everyday a new challenge for the network to provide this overload of energy.

-We are living in a world of light, the photovoltaic energy is available everywhere in the planet, being energy self-sufficient for our electronics is for all of us the really wireless world!
+We are living in a world of light.
+Photovoltaic energy is available everywhere in the planet, being energy self-sufficient for our electronics is for all of us the really wireless world!

-Your product can be covered of cutting-edge photovoltaic cells to power any sensors and or IoT.
-Taking advantage of the natural or artificial lighting, you collect energy wherever you are in the planet.
-Either it can supply directly your electronics, or it’s stored in battery.
+Products can be covered with cutting-edge photovoltaic cells to power sensors and or devices connected to the IoT.
+Taking advantage of the natural or artificial lighting allows for energy to be collected wherever you are in the planet, energy that can be supplied directly your electronics, or stored in batteries.

-Dracula Technologies Startup is developing a disruptive printable solar energy, called Layer®
+Dracula Technologies is developing a disruptive printable solar energy, called Layer®

-It’s an OPV cell manufacturing technique made of 5 nano-layers of materials using digital printing: in the same way that an office printer uses graphic ink to print, we print our LAYER® modules using conductive ink that we have formulated ourselves thanks to:
+This organic photovoltaic (OPV) cell manufacturing technique is made of 5 nano-layers of materials using digital printing; in the same way that an office printer uses graphic ink to print, Dracula prints its LAYER modules using conductive ink that they have formulated thanks to:

-As a result of several years of R&D Dracula Technologies has developed a support process using tools to evaluate the energy consumption and the lighting conditions.
-We then carry out studies in order to optimize the solution needed.
+Dracula Technologies R&D teams have developed a support process using tools to evaluate energy consumption and lighting conditions.
+They then carry out studies in order to optimize the solution needed.

-Dracula Technologie’s know-how is the result of a collaboration of over 10 years with the industrialists, HUTCHINSON and research centers (CEA-INES, CNRS, IM2NP, CiNaM, CSEM).
-Our development engineers work closely with our scientific committee that includes academics and industrialists.
+Dracula Technologies know-how is the result of a collaboration of over 10 years with the industrialists, HUTCHINSON and research centers (CEA-INES, CNRS, IM2NP, CiNaM, CSEM).
+Their development engineers work closely with the scientific committee.

-Dracula Technologies carries the French Tech in the Alps, BPI Excellence, InnoEnergy, Dassault Systems and Airbus labels.
-Our technology has led to several patents and relies on the mastery of an OPV cell manufacturing process using digital printing which traps light both outdoors and indoors.
+Dracula Technologies carries the French Tech in the Alps, BPI Excellence, InnoEnergy, Dassault Systèmes and Airbus labels.
+Their technology has led to several patents and relies on the mastery of an OPV cell manufacturing process using digital printing to trap light both outdoors and indoors.

 Do you think your project is the next big thing?